lowRISC/opentitan/hw/ip/alert_handler/doc/index.md

 material, power down, reset, etc. It is beyond the scope of this document to specify what those escalation responses are at the chip level.

-To ease in the management of alerts by software, classification is provided whereby each alert can be classified into one of four classes.
+To ease software management of alerts, classification is provided whereby each alert can be classified into one of four classes.
 How the classification is done by software is beyond the scope of this document, but it is suggested that alerts of a similar profile (risk of occurring, level of